-Regardless of our ultimate goal in training horses, it is essential to accept that the individual horse determines how long it takes to achieve that goal.
+Regardless of our ultimate goal in training horses, it is essential to accept that the horse determines how long it takes to get there.
 The key to sustainable horse training is a solid foundation which you can return to if problems occur.
 Building such a foundation takes time and patience.
 Starting horses is all about trust between horse and rider in the first place.
 Then the young horse has to regain his balance with a rider on board.
-Once that balance is established, you can begin to activate his hindquarters and gradually ride him up into the bit – all of which takes place without apparent shortcuts or intimidating equipment.
+Once that balance is established, you can begin to activate his hindquarters and gradually ride him up into the bit.
+That must take place without apparent shortcuts or intimidating equipment.
 One basic principle in horse training is

 KISS: Keep It Short and Simple.

-As the attention span of young horses is relatively short we have to set up our training accordingly.
-Plus, it has to be sustainable and comprehensible for horse and rider – without magic and without spectacular effects.
-If your horse stays in training for a longer period of time, I can gradually prepare him for junior classes and assess his potential to compete in various disciplines.
+As the attention span of young horses is short we have to set up our training accordingly.
+Plus, it has to be sustainable and comprehensible for horse and rider – without magic or spectacular effects.
+If your horse stays in training for a longer period of time, I can assess his potential and gradually prepare him for junior classes.

 The baseline for my horse training is combining performance and longevity.
 Thus, I offer groundwork for 2-year-olds and riding not until their 3-year-old year.